vnetcon/jdbc-rest/README.md

 mvn package

 ## Commercial use
-If you want ot use this in closed code project or product you can buy a 99 USD license [here](https://vnetcon.com)
+If you want to use this in closed code project or product you can buy a 99 USD license [here](https://vnetcon.com)
-If you think tha price is too low or high you can also change the price there :)
+If you think the price is too low or high you can also change the price there :)

 ## Short introduction